Paradise Point - Hollywell

 What has been the trend in development approvals over the past five years in the Paradise Point - Hollywell SA2?

-Looking at development activity over the past five years, the Paradise Point - Hollywell SA2's approval levels have been below the yearly average of 54, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Paradise Point - Hollywell SA2's approval levels have been slightly above the yearly average of 54, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the Paradise Point - Hollywell SA2?